odenix/mxpack/minipack-kotlin/src/main/dokka/minipack-kotlin.md

 # Module io.github.odenix.minipack.kotlin

-Kotlin integration for MiniPack, a Java library for reading and writing the MessagePack serialization format.
+Kotlin integration for MiniPack, a modern Java library for reading and writing the MessagePack serialization format.

 For further documentation, see [Kotlin Integration](https://odenix.github.io/minipack/kotlin-integration/).